RSE-Sheffield/pando-python/episodes/profiling-lines.md

 Most execution time was spent at the inner loop (lines 19-22).

 As this is a reference implementation of a classic sorting algorithm we are unlikely to be able to improve it further.
-More on sorting algorithms later in the course.

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::